Rear End San Diego Car Accident Resulting in Joint Fracture

 Our client almost immediately complained of pain to her back‚ neck‚ and right hip.
 She was diagnosed with a sprain and strain of her back and neck and with her pain to her right sacroiliac (SI) joint which is located in the pelvis approximately halfway from the spine to the hip.
 Her doctors treated her conservatively for over a year to alleviate her SI joint pain‚ but it never went away.
 Her doctors’ thorough examination and documentation demonstrated that additional future treatment would be necessary either through surgery or some form of pain management.

-Through the lawsuit‚ the Jurewitz Law Group was able to establish liability and that the accident caused our client’s injury.
-The open question and issue was what future care was necessary and how that would impact our client’s life.
+Through the lawsuit‚ the Jurewitz Law Group Injury & Accident Lawyers was able to establish liability and that the accident caused our client’s injury.
+The open question and issue were what future care was necessary and how that would impact our client’s life.
 Although almost all personal injury clients want to settle their cases as soon as possible‚ in this case it was better for the client that her case and her medical care took longer than average.

 By this time‚ the case was close to trial (which had already been continued once for further medical evaluations).
 Our attorneys once again demanded the $300‚000 policy limit from GEICO.
 Otherwise‚ if GEICO rejected our demand‚ we would have proceeded to trial and sought full value from a jury.
 Our own evaluation of the damages was conservatively $1‚000‚000.
 This time‚ GEICO realized that going to trial would cost them more and offered to pay their $300‚000 policy limit to our client.